-Apprentices are trained in a skilled trade such as plumbing or construction, and upon successful completion will become a qualified tradesperson.
+Apprentices are trained in a skilled trade such as plumbing or construction, and upon successful completion will become a tradesperson.
 Trainees are trained in a vocational area such as early childhood education or business and receive a certificate outcome.

 The User Choice 2017-20 program provides a public funding contribution towards the cost of training and assessment services for eligible Queensland apprentices and trainees.
 The program aims to provide funding aligned to industry skills needs and shortages.Learn more